simpledotorg/simple-server/doc/arch/020-questionnaires-aka-dynamic-forms.md

 ### 6. User submits a form
 When user submits a form, Mobile updates the `content`, `questionnaire_id`(to record the layout which was displayed to a user), `last_updated_by_user_id` & `facility_id` for a questionnaire response.

-A questionnaire's layout contains a `link_id` for input fields.
-Mobile uses them to display values in UI and record responses in the content key.
+A questionnaire's layout uses `link_id`s to represent input fields.
+Mobile uses them to display values in UI and record responses in the `content` key.
-A specimen content key's value looks like:
+A specimen `content` key's value looks like:
 ```json
 {
   "submitted": true,